discoproject/disco/doc/faq.rst

 How to debug / profile programs in Disco?
 '''''''''''''''''''''''''''''''''''''''''

 Use :mod:`homedisco`.
-It allows you to run your jobs locally, as any other Python program.
+It allows you to run Disco jobs locally, as any other Python program.
 This means that you can use any Python debugger or profiler for analyzing your code.